Images Depict Mature Plants

 2 LB Shaker

-Mini Monstera is a rare mini cousin of the Split Leaf Monstera.
+Mini Monstera (Rhaphidophora tetrasperma) is a rare cousin of the Split Leaf Monstera.
 Native to Malaysia and Southern Thailand, its vibrant green split-leaf foliage brings a tropical feel to any indoor space.
-This easy to care plant freshens any indoor corner or office with its compact size - an excellent choice for those who are low on space.
+This easy-to-care plant freshens up any indoor corner or office with its compact size.
+Not to mention it is an excellent choice for those who are low on space.

 Rhaphidophora tetrasperma has a climbing growth habit and vines beautifully when placed near railings, bookcases, or shelves.
 They become a fascinating visual focus when they climb as it brings the splits, or windows as they are called, up to eye level.
 Due to its tropical nature, this plant prefers humid air and bright, filtered light for optimal growth.